-- LOG IN to your ScholarTrack account at ScholarTrack.IN.gov and select "Scholar Success Program" under the "State Aid Resources" tab. - 2.
-CLICK on "Take a College Entrance Exam" and preview the questions you'll need to answer about your activity. - REGISTER to take the ACT or SAT during the spring semester of your junior year with the links below:

-ACT - ACTStudent.org/regist/ SAT - CollegeReadiness.CollegeBoard.org/SAT

-- PREPARE for your entrance exam.
-For help with that, check out "How can I prepare for the exam?" on the previous page. - TAKE your entrance exam.
-When you register for your exam, you'll be given instructions on where to go to take the exam, when to arrive and what to bring with you.
-Follow these instructions to make test day as smooth as possible. - 6.
-RETURN to your ScholarTrack account and follow steps 1 and 2 to submit your answers to complete your requirement.
+LOG IN to your ScholarTrack account at ScholarTrack.IN.gov and select "Checklist" on the 1. homepage.
+CLICK on "Take a College Entrance Exam" and preview the questions you'll need to answer 2. about your activity.
+REGISTER to take the ACT or SAT during the spring of 11th grade with the links below.
+3. ACT - ACTStudent.org/regist/ SAT - CollegeReadiness.CollegeBoard.org/SAT PREPARE for your entrance exam.
+For help, check out "How can I prepare for the exam?" on 4 the previous page.
+TAKE your entrance exam.
+When you register for your exam, you'll be given instructions 5. on where to go to take the exam, when to arrive and what to bring with you.
+Follow these instructions to make test day as smooth as possible.
+RETURN to your ScholarTrack account and follow steps 1 and 2 to submit your answers to 6. complete your requirement.